james2m/canard/README.md

     end

-And it's associated test spec/abilities/users_spec.rb;
+And its associated test spec/abilities/users_spec.rb will look something like this:

     require_relative '../spec_helper'
     require "cancan/matchers"